 Let’s see a specific example to the notation does not scare us.

 Note that we will refer to this vector as semantic encoding for class in this post because it describes the class in words.
-The one-hot encoded vector shown above is called an attribute vector and it is widely used for semantic encoding.
+The binary vector shown above is called an attribute vector and it is widely used for semantic encoding.
 However, there can be other kinds of semantic encodings as well.

 Furthermore, mathematically we can say which simply means the class label can take a value of one of the seen classes () like “cat”, “dog” etc. Similarly, where is the set of all seen images, and where is the set of seen attributes.

 Just so the notation does not scare you, let me write it in simple english.
 The above expression simply means, the collection of seen data consists of the image , the label , and the semantic encoding .
 The image is one of the images in the set , the label is one of the labels from the set , and the encoding is from the set .

 We also have the set of data for unseen classes denoted by .
 If you understood the above, you will also understand the following notation.

 Where, is the set of images with unseen images, is the class of unseen labels (zebra in our example) and is the set of attributes for unseen classes.